How To Smash Ecommerce Sales On Black Friday & Cyber Monday

 The Black Friday event tends to span a whole weekend, ending with Cyber Monday.
 During these few days, both online stores and shops will have an increase in visitors.
 You need to ensure that logistics are in place to deal with volumes of customers.

-Bricks and mortar stores need to put in place queuing systems for busy periods and ensure that extra staff are in store to handle the busy period.
+- Bricks and mortar stores need to put in place queuing systems for busy periods and ensure that extra staff and security are in store to handle the crowds.

-Ecommerce websites also need to make sure that their websites can handle the increased traffic.
-Test your website before the big weekend and see if there are any weaknesses that you can work on beforehand.
+- Ecommerce websites need to make sure that their websites can handle the increased traffic.
+Test your website before the big weekend and see if there are any speed, load or caching weaknesses that you can work on beforehand.

-On Black Friday weekend, people will be using their phones and tablets on the go to be ordering the best deals they can find.
-Make sure that your site has mobile optimisation.
+- Think Mobile first shopping: On Black Friday weekend, people will be using their phones and tablets on the go, frantically shopping from multiple locations and ordering the best deals they can find.
+Make sure that your site is optimised for a mobile experience.

 Prepare A Customer Complaints/ Service Strategy

-Have a process in place to handle customer complaints and a service strategy for peak times.
+Have a process in place to handle customer complaints, Black Friday refund processing and a service strategy for peak times.
 Treat every customer as a VIP and don’t forget to thank them for their custom.

 Great service is what separates a good company from an amazing company.
 By treating your customers as special, being personal with them and thanking them, you are able to connect on a more human level.